 \paragraph{Adaptivity}

 Neural network reconstructions can suffer from severe instabilities.
-This issue was notably discussed in \cite{antun2020instabilities}, where it was shown that well chosen additive noise (an adversarial attack) or modifications of the forward operator could lead to disastrous hallucinations for some specific architectures.
-This problem was studied with care in \cite{genzel2022solving}.
-There, the authors have shown that careful training procedures could fix this issue and yield robust and state-of-the-art reconstruction results, with a stability on par with handcrafted methods.
+This issue was notably discussed in \cite{antun2020instabilities}.
+The authors show that well chosen additive noise (an adversarial attack) or modifications of the forward operator can lead to disastrous hallucinations for some specific architectures.
+This problem was also studied experimentally in \cite{genzel2022solving}.
+There, the authors have shown that careful training procedures could fix many issues and yield robust and state-of-the-art reconstruction results, with a stability on par with handcrafted methods.
 Yet, it should be noted \cite{gottschling2020troublesome} that there is a fundamental bottleneck in the resolution of severely ill-posed inverse problems.
 In fact, any attempt to solve some of their instances stably and accurately is doomed, since multiple plausible signals may live simultaneously in the kernel of the forward operator.

 A paper closely related to our work is \cite{gilton2021model}.
 The authors study the same robustness issue to model mismatches.
-The authors propose two distinct algorithmic approaches to attack it.
-The first one is called parametrize \& perturb by the authors.
+They propose two distinct algorithmic approaches to address it.
+The first one is called parameterize \& perturb by the authors.
 It suffers from an important drawback, which is the need to re-optimize the network weights for every new operator.
-It can therefore be slow at runtime and we do not compare it in this paper.
+It can therefore be slow at run time and we do not compare it in this paper.
 The other approach is called Reuse \& Regularize (\emph{R\&R}).
-It consists in training a network for a given operator $\Ab(\thetab_0)$, and then use this network for another operator $\Ab(\thetab_1)$.
-This is done in an iterative procedure, accounting for the data consistency term $\|\Ab(\thetab_1) \xb - \yb\|_2^2$.
-The approach we propose in this paper is significantly lighter at run-time, since we just train the network with a family of operators and use it for multiple operators.
+It consists in training a network for a given operator $\Az(\thetaz_0)$, and then use this network as a regularizer for another operator $\Az(\thetaz_1)$.
+This is done in an iterative procedure, accounting for the data consistency term $\|\Az(\thetaz_1) \xz - \yz\|_2^2$.
+The approach we propose in this paper is significantly lighter at run time: we just train the network once with a family of operators and use it for multiple operators.